gaverhae/blog/blog/content/md/posts/2021-10-03-monads-clojure.md

 the monadic value and applying its function to it.

-Because Clojure is a dynamic language, and because the `run` function will be written as a case analysis on the type of its argument, we can fully formalize a specific monad by just specifying its `run` function.
+Because Clojure is a dynamic language, and because the `run` function will be written as a case analysis on the type of its argument(s), we can fully formalize a specific monad by just specifying its `run` function.

 ## A bit of syntax